What is a degree “concentration”?

 In general, yes.
 You will need to have any such courses approved in advance, however, by your advisor and the program director.
-In the case of coursework completed prior to enrollment, you may submit up to nine credit hours’ of coursework for credit toward this degree.
-See the last paragraph under “General Requirements” above for specifics of this process.
+In the case of coursework completed prior to enrollment, you may submit up to six credit hours’ of coursework for credit toward this degree.

 How long will I need to earn this degree?

-It is possible to complete the degree within one year of intensive study (including summer courses).
-Medical and professional degree students may prefer this approach, and can work with the director to develop a suitable plan of study.
-Others may prefer to complete the degree over four academic semesters (without summer courses).
+We encourage most students to complete the degree in two years, however, it is possible to complete the degree within one year of intensive study (including summer courses), especially if you are able to transfer from coursework into the program.
+Medical and professional degree students may prefer this one-year approach, and can work with the director to develop a suitable plan of study.
 Workload in each course varies, but students should expect intensive reading, writing, and participation requirements in a small, seminar-style setting.